Grindour56/useless_project_temp/README.md

 ### The Problem (that doesn't exist)
 There isn't a reliable solution for blind people to know the value of their coins(OF course they can ask someone else or touch the coins, but its needs to be AI-POWEREDDD).
 ### The Solution (that nobody asked for)
-VIBRACOIN with its high-tech sophistication, analyses your coin's signature , passes the oscillations through a physics based hierarchial ML model to reveal the value with a twist, ridiculing that stingy prick in nadan yet polite way.
+VIBRACOIN with its high-tech sophistication, analyses your coin's signature , passes the oscillations through a physics based hierarchical ML model to reveal the value with a twist, ridiculing that stingy prick in a nadan yet polite way.

-[How are you solving it?
-Keep it fun!]
-We use an MPU6050 to detect vibrations detected by the plate and turn it into a readable format with an ESP32.This data is then passed through an ML model which uses a hierarchial architecture to deduce to coins value.Accuracy is mixed but still accurate if there is only few coins in the plate.We then pass this to another laptop using internet(TCP-IP).
+We use an MPU6050 to detect vibrations detected by the plate and turn it into a readable format with an ESP32.This data is then passed through an ML model which uses a hierarchical architecture to deduce to coins value.Accuracy is mixed but still accurate if there is only few coins in the plate.We then pass this to another laptop using internet(TCP-IP).

-Technical Details
+## Technical Details

-Hardware
+### Hardware

 - MPU6050 accelerometer/gyroscope captures vibration and acceleration produced when a coin impacts the sensing plate.
 - ESP32 collects the sensor data and communicates with the software system over Wi-Fi.
 - A physical plate acts as the vibration-transmitting surface.

-Signal Processing & ML
+### Signal Processing & ML

 - Raw X, Y and Z-axis acceleration data is collected at approximately 200 Hz.
 - The vibration signal is filtered and segmented into individual impact events.
-- Time-domain and frequency-domain features are extracted from each event, including amplitude, RMS, energy, peak behaviour, FFT-based features and post-impact/ring-down characteristics.
+- Time-domain and frequency-domain features are extracted from each event, including amplitude, RMS, energy, peak behavior, FFT-based features and post-impact/ring-down characteristics.
 - A machine-learning classifier predicts the denomination:
   ₹1, ₹2, ₹5, ₹10 or ₹20.
 - The model produces a probability/confidence score along with the predicted denomination.

-AI Pipeline
+### AI Pipeline

 - The ML prediction is passed to a locally running Liquid/LFM model through Ollama.
 - Liquid interprets the numerical prediction and impact characteristics.
 - The interpreted result is passed to the Gemini API, which generates a short, quirky Malayalam reaction.
 - A fallback mechanism allows the system to continue functioning if the local model or Gemini API is unavailable.

-Backend
+### Backend

 - Node.js + Express handles communication between the hardware/ML system and the web application.
 - REST API endpoints receive predictions from the ESP32/ML pipeline.
 - WebSockets provide real-time updates to the frontend without polling.

-Frontend
+### Frontend

 - React + Vite provides a live visualization dashboard.
 - Displays: